Judge candidates top spending list during 2020 campaigns

 County Council

-The three Republicans that won election to the three at-large seats on the Madison County Council spent $50,312.
+The three Republicans who won election to the three at-large seats on the Madison County Council spent $50,312.

 Republican Mikeal Vaughn spent $33,715 on his campaign.
 Ben Gale reported spending $14,504, and Anthony Emery’s campaign had expenditures of $2,093.